Morvan syndrome and related disorders associated with CASPR2 antibodies

 In the last years, evidence for a critical involvement of a humoral immune response against myelin oligodendrocyte glycoprotein (MOG) in a subgroup of inflammatory demyelinating CNS diseases arose.
 Antibodies are present in monophasic and recurrent non-multiple sclerosis diseases with a predominance in acute disseminated encephalomyelitis (ADEM) and optic neuritis.
-Therefore, the term MOG antibody-associated spectrum diseases was introduced.
+Therefore, the term MOG antibody-associated spectrum diseases (MOGAD) was introduced.
 This article discusses the spectrum of MOG antibody-associated diseases, the implementation of MOG antibodies in clinical routine, and immunopathogenetic findings.

 • Critical involvement of a humoral immune response against myelin oligodendrocyte glycoprotein exists in a subgroup of inflammatory demyelinating CNS diseases.